 Accounting principles generally accepted in the United States of America require that the schedule of changes in net pension liability and related ratios on page 12, the schedule of employer contributions on page 13 and the schedule of investment returns on page 14 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information or provide any assurance.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-West Hartford, Connecticut December 31, 2015
+West Hartford, Connecticut December 28, 2018

-Blum, Shapino + Company, P.C.
+Blum, Stapino + Company, P.C.

-CITY OF STAMFORD, CONNECTICUT CLASSIFIED EMPLOYEES' RETIREMENT FUND STATEMENT OF NET POSITION JUNE 30, 2015
+CITY OF STAMFORD, CONNECTICUT CUSTODIANS' AND MECHANICS' RETIREMENT FUND STATEMENT OF NET POSITION JUNE 30, 2018